git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 and the other person would see the same thing, share the same input, and the same active window and pane.

-Any general workspace you'd normally use in a terminal for any task, with the benefit of you being able to persist it is fair game!
+The above is just examples, but any general workspace you'd normally use in a terminal for any task can gain the benefit of you being able to persist it!
 That includes projects or repetitive efforts you'd multitask on.

 Q> ### Does tmux persist sessions after restarts?
 Q>